djeada/Parallel-And-Concurrent-Programming/README.md

 #### Deadlocks

 A deadlock occurs when two or more processes wait for each other to complete and none of them ever do.
 Consider the following scenario: during the coronavirus pandemic, many places, including mask retailers, forced you to wear a mask.
-But what could you do if you didn't have a mask?
-To go into the shop, you required a mask, but to have one in the first place, you had to buy one from the shop.
+But what could you do if you didn't have a mask?To enter the shop, you must wear a mask, which you had to buy from the shop in the first place.

 What causes a deadlock to occur?